Taiwan’s Game Industry and Digital Entertainment

 Cross-Media IP Development

-"Detention's" successful adaptation into film and TV series pioneered cross-media value for Taiwan gaming IP.
-This "multiple harvests from one fish" model maximizes original content's commercial value while proving games can become core drivers of cultural industries.
+Detention was successfully adapted into a film and a television series, opening up cross-media value for Taiwanese game IP.
+This “multiple uses from one source” model maximizes the commercial value of original content and also proves that games can become a core driver of the cultural industries.

 AI-Assisted Development

-With generative AI's rise, Taiwan gaming companies begin integrating AI tools into development processes for character design, plot generation, and debugging, improving development efficiency.
+With the rise of generative AI, Taiwanese game companies have begun integrating AI tools into development workflows for character design, plot generation, program debugging, and other tasks, improving development efficiency.

 Challenges and Opportunities